Who we are

 Chairman

-During his time as Minister he oversaw the largest ever investments in the oil and gas sector, and the rapid expansion of the mining sector.
-Post politics, Martin has accepted a number of positions in the oil and gas industry, including Group Executive in Natural Resources at Seven Group Holdings, Non-Executive Director of the BG Board, and Chairman to the APPEA Advisory Board.
+During his time as Minister, he oversaw the largest ever investments in the oil and gas sector, and the rapid expansion of the mining sector.
+Post politics, Mr Ferguson has accepted a number of positions in the oil and gas industry, including Group Executive in Natural Resources at Seven Group Holdings, Non-Executive Director of the BG Board, and Chairman to the APPEA Advisory Board.

 Dr Matthias Raab